bagwan12345/iPhoneMuxingScripts/README.md

 # iPhone Muxing Scripts

 This is some code that I used to mix-and-match images and videos when trying to convert iPhone Live Photos into Google Motion Photos.
 This was only necessary in the very specific case of images overflowing after IMG_9999 was taken on the iPhone, causing duplicate images to being formed (e.g. IMG_0123(1).JPG), thus ruining the integrity of the match between the image and its supposedly-corresponding video.
+One can use script.py to "re-match" all the photos and videos, and can thereby rejoin them using ["MotionPhoto2"](https://github.com/PetrVys/MotionPhoto2/), a program that relies on file names (and, as you might guess, if the file names are all weird then it can cause weird combos of still-images to live-videos).

+### deleteHEICifMatchingJPG.txt
+- Contains a one-line cmd command that you can use in the directory of your choice.
+- It is meant to be used AFTER MotionPhotos does its job, as HEIC photos tend to become JPG photos (losslessly, weirdly enough).

 ### createDuplicatesFolder.cmd
 - Makes a subfolder called "duplicateFiles" for any files that have a (1) or (2) in their name (as well as the "base" file without brackets).